Rex Pickett: Education and early career

 Pickett was born at Castle Air Force Base in Merced, California, and grew up in San Diego.
-He attended the University of California at San Diego where he was a Special Projects major, specializing in contemporary literary and film criticism and creative writing.
+He attended the University of California, San Diego where he was a Special Projects major, specializing in contemporary literary and film criticism and creative writing.
 He graduated summa cum laude, then moved to Los Angeles to attend the graduate program at USC School of Cinematic Arts.
 He dropped out in the early 1980s and, with his then-wife, Barbara Schock, wrote and directed two independent feature films, California Without End and From Hollywood to Deadwood.
 California Without End was sold to Bavarian Radio Television, a German television station, and From Hollywood to Deadwood to Island Pictures.

 Pickett returned to writing, landing a job as a writer on David Fincher's first feature, Alien 3.
 In 1998 he wrote the screenplay for My Mother Dreams the Satan's Disciples in New York, which went on to win the Academy Award for Best Live Action Short in 1999.